-How to Clean Your Yoga Mat the Right Way
+How To Clean Your Yoga Mat—and the Major Reason You Should

 “I got cellulitis on my hand from a yoga mat,” says Jess P., 36, of Denver.
-She had a small cut on her finger that she’d forgotten to cover with a bandage before attending her regular hot yoga class.
-She used a yoga mat provided by the studio, placing her bare hands and feet on it.
+How she contracted this bacterial skin infection?
+Jess had a small cut on her finger that she’d forgotten to cover with a bandage before she attended her regular hot yoga class.
+She used a yoga mat the studio provided, placing her bare hands and feet on it.

 Soon after class, she noticed that the spot had become painful and swollen.
 She had washed it with soap and water, but within hours it was throbbing.
 By bedtime, the redness had moved up past her knuckle and onto her hand; by morning, it was up to her wrist.
 She called her doctor, who told her to go to urgent care immediately.

 “The pain was almost unbearable by that point, and I couldn’t close my hand at all,” she says.
 “I couldn’t believe it had escalated so quickly.”